-At Newton Farm we use our own phonics scheme based on the "Letters and Sounds" scheme of phonics to teach Daily systematic synthetic phonics.
-We use the "Bug Club"decodable book series to support learning in phonics.
+At Newton Farm we use our own phonics scheme based on the "Bug Club" decodable book series to support learning in phonics.
 Parent workshops, information sessions and weekly homework provide extra information on how phonics is delivered in our school.

 Early Years Foundation Stage